“Because my boss was a short-sighted sociopath!” might need a little work.

 Slightly more complicated: You left your last job

 Sometimes, you leave a job without another place to land, putting you in an interesting position.
-On the one hand, you chose to leave a job that wasn't working for you, which positions you as an ambitious go-getter.
+On the one hand, you chose to leave a previous job that wasn't working for you, which positions you as an ambitious go-getter.
 On the other hand, you don't have a stable paycheck or implicit validation of a current employer.

 “I loved my experience at Company X. I learned a lot about client service, technical aspects of accounting, and process improvement.
 I miss my co-workers and my bosses, especially Mike who was my mentor and senior manager on the last project.
-However, I knew that I wanted to step out of the consulting role and get a chance to improve processes from within a company.
+However, I left my last job because I knew that I wanted to step out of the consulting role and get a chance to improve processes from within a company.
 That opportunity just didn't exist within Company X. I also knew that the firm was heading into busy season.
 It wouldn't be fair for me to make myself available, then quit the moment I found my next job.
 So, I chose to leave before that happened.”

 Focus on what you have accomplished while in your last position, as well as your goals for the next position.
 If you've been in-between jobs for a few months, be prepared to demonstrate how you've used that time productively by pursuing professional training, networking, volunteering, etc.